 Carnaby’s Cockatoo Interpretive Trail – This interpretive trail meanders along the Moore River and through Moora, allowing visitors to experience the preservation of the endangered Carnaby’s Cockatoo.
 Difficulty – Easy.

-Moora Town Walk – This fascinating walk trail is designed to give the visitor a taste of Moora and features historical buildings, galleries, public art pieces, and points of interest.
+Moora Town Walk – This fascinating walk trail is designed to give the visitor a taste of Moora and features historical buildings, galleries, public art pieces, and points of

 Canna Wildflower Walk – Enjoy the wonderful wildflowers of Canna.
-This 30 minute walk commences at the old Canna store.
+This 30-minute walk commences at the old Canna store.
 Difficulty – Easy / Moderate.

 Koolanooka Springs – Walk around in the carpets of everlastings after enjoying a picnic lunch.
 Difficulty – Easy / Moderate.

 Wildflower Walk – This trail begins on the opposite side of the road of the Mullewa Caravan Park.
 This trail explores the various species of wildflowers in our region.
-2.82 km, approx 45-70 minutes.
+2.82 kilometres, approx 45-70 minutes.
 Difficulty – Moderate.

 Monsignor Hawes Heritage Trail – 590 metres.
 Begins at the Mullewa Town Hall and is a short walk, ending at the Church & Museum that Monsignor Hawes designed and built.
-Along the way learn more about this remarkable man and his life.
-Difficulty – Easy.
+Along the way, learn more about this remarkable man and his life.
+Difficulty – Easy